nsamteladze/Ruzik-Odyssey-App/docs/getting-started.md

 These will be a doc here on how to start local development.

 Unity3D `Library` folder (includes settings, user preferences, caches and more) is not checked in to reduce the repository size.
 You can get the default settings from `LibraryDefault` folder.
 This will include the correct Build Settings and Player Settings.
+Just create a new `Library` folder (same root folder as `LibraryDefault`) and copy all the files from `LibraryDefault` into it.

 ## Troubleshooting